9 Processing

 ## replace the existing one.

-We could also test for spatially variable genes (SVGs) within domains to identify spatial patterns in gene expression that may be independent of spatial domains; see Chapter 27.
+Alternatively, we could also test for spatially variable genes (SVGs) within domains to identify genes with spatial expression patterns that vary independently of the spatial arrangement of domains.
+See Chapter 23 for details.

 Code